oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 <img src="media/image1.png" style="width:3.21in;height:0.66in" />

-TOSCA Version 2.
+TOSCA Version 2.<span class="comment-start" id="0"

->
-> author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T17:56:00Z"
+author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T17:56:00Z">I have
->
-> I have
-> provided a number of comments.
-Some of these are pure editorial, e.g
-> spelling, wording and cut and paste error correction.
-Other comments
-> fall into these themes:
+provided a number of comments.
+Some of these are pure editorial, e.g spelling, wording and cut and paste error correction.
+Other comments fall into these themes:
-> YAML is the only language
+YAML is the only language
-> Folded comment style and double quotes
+Folded comment style and double quotes
-> Policy definition in general and period in particular
+Policy definition in general and period in particular
-> Node states
+Node states
-> Normative types in examples
+Normative types in examples
-> Environment variables and artefact arguments
+Environment variables and artefact arguments
-> Get_node_type and node filters
+Get_node_type and node filters
-> Documentation of optional and required
+Documentation of optional and required elements</span>0<span class="comment-end" id="0"></span>
-> elements

-0<span class="comment-end" id="0"></span>

 Working Draft 06, Revision 02